-When it has crystallized, you could still de-crystallized it again by warming and stirring it.
-Please do not allow it to boil, though, as it may change its color and flavor or taste.
+When it has crystallized, you could still de-crystallize it again by warming and stirring it.
+Please do not allow it to boil, though, as it may change its color and flavor, or taste.

 When you have stored your golden syrup for a long time (maybe, years) and have doubts about whether it is still safe to eat, first search the jar for an expiration date.
 When there is none, and you won’t be able to tell whether it is still good or not, you need to play on the side of caution and not compromise your health.
 There’s nothing much you can do now but to get rid of the whole jar.

 How can you tell if Honey has gone bad?